rust-lang/rfcs/text/0000-fallible-allocation.md

 [drawbacks]: #drawbacks

 - Adds annotations on a large number of functions.
-  There's no notion of a feature which is "required by default" for all items, so even though `infallible_allocation` may be the common case, it will still be the annotated case rather than the other way around.
+  There's no notion of a feature that is "required by default" for all items, so even though `infallible_allocation` may be the common case, it will still be the annotated case rather than the other way around.
   This can be partially mitigated by using feature annotations on entire modules until those modules contain some fallible allocation supporting functions.

 # Rationale and alternatives